Get all the lessons, dog bug-out bag list, Pet CPR and more !

 Large and medium size dogs can move a lot of things into a vehicle or to another location in the event that we have to evacuate or move locations.

 Small dog’s can learn to grab small items, like first aid kits, flashlight, maps, your purse or wallet.
-In an emergency I would consider my wallet very safe if my dog was holding onto it.
+In an emergency I would consider a wallet very safe if my dog was holding onto it.
+Here is a nice backpack that carries your small pets and emergency supplies too.

 With practice your dog can learn to find the car keys and meet you at the car while you are getting the family to the car to evacuate.
 It would be great to see your dog waiting with the keys in the car.

 Do teach these skills, all you do is plan the lesson on paper, then set up the session where you run through what you want your dog to do, step by step you will show your dog the way you planned them to take, and the items you want them to pick up, and where to go and then ask your dog to lay-stay or sit-stay or teach your dog to return to you.

 Repeat the steps again and again on different days using the same commands for your dog to "go get gear" and "load car", take your dog to each gear item say "get gear" then "load car" , take your dog to the car where they deposit the item and you repeat the steps with the next item.